-TransAlta Power Purchase and Sale Agreements
+TransAlta Power Purchase and Sale Arrangements

-On August 9, 2013, the Merchant Subsidiaries entered into a TransAlta PPA providing for the purchase by TransAlta, for a fixed price, of all of the power produced by the facilities whose power had previously been sold on a merchant basis (a "Merchant Facility").
+On Aug.
+9, 2013, the Merchant Subsidiaries entered into a TransAlta PPA providing for the purchase by TransAlta, for a fixed price, of all of the power produced by the facilities whose power had previously been sold on a merchant basis (a "Merchant Facility").

-The price payable by TransAlta for output under each TransAlta PPA was initially set at \$30.00/MWh for wind facilities and \$45.00/MWh for hydroelectric facilities, which amounts are adjusted annually for changes in the CPI.
-The CPI adjusted prices for 2018 were 32.14/MWh for wind facilities and \$48.22/MWh for hydroelectric facilities.
+The price payable by TransAlta for output under each TransAlta PPA was initially set at \$30.00/MWh for wind facilities and \$45.00/MWh for hydroelectric facilities, with the amounts adjusted annually for changes in the Consumer Price Index ("CPI").
+The CPI-adjusted prices for 2020 were \$33.52 per MWh for wind facilities and \$50.29 per MWh for hydroelectric facilities.

-Under the terms of each TransAlta PPA, the applicable Merchant Subsidiary agrees to use its reasonable commercial efforts to maximize the amount of energy generated at its Merchant Facilities over the term of the applicable TransAlta PPA; however, the Merchant Subsidiary is under no obligation to deliver any specified amount of energy and, in no event, shall any penalties or curtailment payments be payable under the applicable TransAlta PPA.
+Under the terms of each TransAlta PPA, the applicable Merchant Subsidiary agrees to use its reasonable commercial efforts to maximize the amount of energy generated at its Merchant Facilities over the term of the applicable TransAlta PPA; however, the Merchant Subsidiary is under no obligation to deliver any specified amount of energy and in no event will any penalties or curtailment payments be payable under the applicable TransAlta PPA.
 The Merchant Subsidiaries assume all operating and generating risk and TransAlta will only be required to purchase power that is actually produced.

-Each Merchant Subsidiary retains all the environmental attributes (including any RECs) derived from or arising in connection with its Merchant Facilities; however, TransAlta is obligated to use reasonable commercial efforts to sell such environmental attributes for and on behalf of such Merchant Subsidiary in a timely manner as and when they come into existence, with the full proceeds in connection with any such sales being for the benefit of the applicable Merchant Subsidiary.
+Each Merchant Subsidiary retains all the environmental attributes (including any RECs) derived from or arising in connection with its Merchant Facilities; however, TransAlta is obligated to use reasonable commercial efforts to sell those environmental attributes for and on behalf of such Merchant Subsidiary in a timely manner as and when they come into existence, with the full proceeds in connection with any such sales being for the benefit of the applicable Merchant Subsidiary.

 TransAlta has dispatch rights for wind and hydroelectric output produced by the Merchant Subsidiaries under the applicable TransAlta PPAs.
-Dispatchable Wind Rules came into effect in Alberta on April 1, 2015 as established by the AESO.
-As part of the Dispatchable Wind Rule changes, pool participants for wind aggregated generating facilities are able to voluntarily offer into the energy market merit order at prices greater than \$0.00/MWh.
+Dispatchable Wind Rules came into effect in Alberta on April 1, 2015, as established by the AESO.
+As part of the Dispatchable Wind Rule changes, pool participants for wind-aggregated generating facilities can voluntarily offer into the energy market merit order at prices greater than \$0.00/MWh.
 TransAlta has dispatch rights for wind output produced by the Merchant Subsidiaries under the applicable TransAlta PPAs.
-TransAlta is obligated to pay for available output not dispatched by TransAlta in the event that power generation from qualified wind facilities is dispatched.
-The TransAlta PPAs provide that any change to the electricity markets that has a significant effect on either TransAlta or the Company, including a shift towards a capacity market, will cause the parties to engage in good faith negotiations to amend the TransAlta PPAs as required to ensure that the underlying principles of the TransAlta PPAs are reflected thereunder.
+TransAlta is obligated to pay for available output not dispatched by TransAlta if power generation from qualified wind facilities is dispatched.
+The TransAlta PPAs provide that any change to the electricity market that has a significant effect on either TransAlta or the Company will cause the parties to engage in good faith negotiations to amend the TransAlta PPAs as required to ensure that the underlying principles of the TransAlta PPAs are reflected thereunder.

-Each TransAlta PPA has a term of 20 years or end of asset life, where end of asset life is less than 20 years.
+Each TransAlta PPA has a term of 20 years or end-of-asset life, where end-of-asset life is less than 20 years.
 Each TransAlta PPA may be terminated by: (a) the mutual agreement of the parties; (b) the Merchant Subsidiary upon the occurrence of a material default by TransAlta; and (c) TransAlta (i) upon the occurrence of a material default by the Merchant Subsidiary; (ii) upon a "Change of Control" of the Company, being the acquisition by any person or group of persons acting jointly and in concert (other than TransAlta and its affiliates) of more than 50 per cent of the issued and outstanding Common Shares; or (iii) upon a "Change of Control" of the Merchant Subsidiary, being the acquisition by any person or group of persons acting jointly and in concert (other than the Company and its affiliates) of more than 50 per cent of the issued and outstanding voting securities of the Merchant Subsidiary.